External Letters of Reference - Faculty Handbook

 - An assessment of the evaluator relationship to the candidate, including potential conflicts of interest.

-1 University of Chicago; University of Illinois; Indiana University; University of Iowa; University of Michigan; Michigan State University; University of Minnesota; University of Nebraska/Lincoln; Northwestern University; Ohio State University; Pennsylvania State University; Purdue University; University of Wisconsin-Madison.
+1 University of Chicago; University of Illinois; Indiana University; University of Iowa; University of Maryland; University of Michigan; Michigan State University; University of Minnesota; University of Nebraska/Lincoln; Northwestern University; Ohio State University; Pennsylvania State University; Purdue University; Rutgers University; University of Wisconsin-Madison.

 2 For candidates with assignments, or from units, that are non-traditional among peer institutions, it is also important to provide contextual information about the mission, roles, and structure of the unit ,e.g. residential colleges.

 Revision history: 10/2015 Added University of Maryland and Rutgers as CIC schools